GraemeCrawford/notes/kubernetes/labels.md

 There are two steps required to achieve this:
   - first you must tag the node
   - then add a nodeSelector to your pod configuration (definition file)

+Let's check the labels assigned to our nodes:
+  - `kubectl get nodes --show-labels`

+To assign a label to a node, first we want to get the name of the node we want to label:
+  - `kubectl get nodes`

+Then we assign the label to the desired node:
+  - `kubectl label nodes <node_name> key=var`

+For example: `kubectl label nodes node1.eu-west-1.compute.internal environment=development`